Admissions Policies

 In order to retain a position in the program, the student must:

-• Earn a minimum grade of “C” in all MLT courses required for the degree.
-If a student makes a “D” grade in a single MLT course, the student will be dismissed from the program and may apply for readmission.
+- Earn a minimum grade of “C” in all MLT courses required for the degree.
+If a student makes a “D” grade in a single MLT course, the student will be dropped from the program and may apply for readmission.
 The student must request readmission by submitting the Application for Special Admission Programs.
 Only one readmission to the Medical Laboratory Technician program is permitted.
-If the student earns two “D” grades in MLT courses, whether different courses or the same course, the student is dismissed with no possibility of readmission.
-If the student earns an “F” grade in one MLT course, the student is dismissed with no possibility of readmission.
+If the student earns two “D” grades in MLT courses, whether different courses or the same course, the student is dropped with no possibility of readmission.
+If the student earns an “F” grade in one MLT course, the student is dropped with no possibility of readmission.

 Malpractice Insurance